Martchus/dbus-soundrecorder/README.md

 determine tracks, song title, album, artist and other meta data provided by the media player application via MPRIS D-Bus service.

-When the next song start, the recorder automatically starts recording a new file and sets available meta data.
+When the next song starts, the recorder automatically starts recording a new file and sets available meta data.

 ## Usage